-Plug PE provides commands by connecting into your Minecraft game and waiting for you to type commands.
+Plug For Minecraft provides commands by connecting into your Minecraft game and waiting for you to type commands.
 When it receives those commands it uses a number of methods including a simulated player to fulfil those commands.
 For example when you use the 'give' command, a simulated player drops items for you to pickup.
 Plug software controls that player so don't worry no human third party connects into your game at all.

 This same connection also manages multiplayer, grief protection and invites etc.